philayres/em-secure-api/README.md

            log: './log' # log file location (relative to base directory, or full path) },
          server: {
-           port: 5501  # port to run the server on
+           port: 5501,  # port to run the server on
+           request_timeout: {  # max time between timestamp and current time (in ms)
+              __default: 30000,   # default for all requests
+              controller1: {
+                __default:10000,   # default for requests to controller1
+                action3_get: 60000  # override controller default for action3 get request
+              },
+              admin: {
+                status_get: 5000 # override server default for status get request }
+           }
          }  } )"